puppeteer/puppeteer/docs/api.md

 ### class: Puppeteer

-Puppeteer module provides a method to launch a chromium instance.
+Puppeteer module provides a method to launch a Chromium instance.
 The following is a typical example of using a Puppeteer to drive automation:
 ```js
 const puppeteer = require('puppeteer');